-On the initial start-up of a new engine or an engine that has been serviced, prepare to stop the engine if an overspeed condition occurs.
-This may be accomplished by shutting off the fuel supply to the engine and/or shutting off the air supply to the engine.
+For the initial start-up of a new engine and for start-up of an engine that has been serviced, prepare to stop the engine if an overspeed occurs.
+This may be accomplished by shutting off the fuel and/or the air supply to the engine.